Workers’ Compensation – What to Expect

 - Information regarding your disability

-Cleveland workers’ comp appeals
+Ohio workers’ comp appeals

 Injured workers who file a claim without the help of an attorney often leave out important information or do not provide enough supporting medical, disability and work-related documentation.
-If your claim has been denied, a Cleveland workers' comp attorney can help you through the appeals process.
+If your claim has been denied, an experienced workers’ comp attorney can help you through the appeals process.
 You have 14 days to file an appeal online or in writing to the Ohio Industrial Commission (IC).
 Once the IC receives your appeal, it will schedule a hearing.
 Our attorneys use appeals hearings to present new supporting evidence and make a stronger case for your claim to help you obtain your benefits or additional benefits.

 Contact NRS today for workers’ comp claims assistance

-If you are injured in an on-the-job accident or suffer from an occupational disease or toxic exposure, contact a workers' compensation lawyer in Cleveland at Nager, Romaine & Schneiberg Co., L.P.A. today for experience, skill and expertise in handling your claim.
-Our attorneys also assist clients who have suffered unfair employer retaliation for filing a workers' comp claim, as well as victims injured in auto accidents.
+If you are injured in an on-the-job accident or suffer from an occupational disease or toxic exposure, contact a workers’ compensation lawyer at Nager, Romaine & Schneiberg Co., L.P.A. today for experience, skill and expertise in handling your claim.
+Our attorneys also assist clients who have suffered unfair employer retaliation for filing a workers’ comp claim, as well as victims injured in auto accidents.
 Call us toll-free at 1.855.GOT.HURT (1.855.468.4878) or contact us by filling out our No-Risk Consultation form.